Flight From the Absolute

 worldview derived from the theory of evolution.
 Now if evolutionism

-is true, as claim Jacques Monod, Richard Dawkins, Stephen Jay
+is true, as Jacques Monod, Richard Dawkins, Stephen Jay Gould

-Gould or Carl Sagan, man is actually nothing, but one natural
+or Carl Sagan claim, then man is no more than one natural phenomenon

-phenomenon among many others.
-He has no meaning except that which
+among many others.
+He has no essential or permanent meaning except

-must find it’s way in a disenchanted world, a world devoid
+self-awareness must find it’s way in a disenchanted world,

-of meaning, where human organisms fight for survival and where
+a world devoid of meaning, where human organisms fight for survival

 Writing in the 1970s, American sociologist Thomas Luckmann's